-Reuben Langdon - Devil May Cry 3, Devil May Cry 4, Marvel vs. Capcom 3: Fate of Two Worlds, Ultimate Marvel vs Capcom 3, Devil May Cry The Animated Series.
+- Reuben Langdon - Devil May Cry 3, Devil May Cry 4, Devil May Cry 5, Marvel vs. Capcom 3: Fate of Two Worlds, Ultimate Marvel vs Capcom 3, Devil May Cry The Animated Series.

 Weapons and Abilities

-To have devil blood flowing through one’s veins is to be blessed with heightened power, endurance and special abilities.
-Dante has been seen toying with launched rockets acrobatically, reacting nonchalantly to being shot in the head and mouth and suffer gaping blade wounds in the abdomen only to rise through and out of the sword (loosing an incredible amount of blood), instantly regenerating organs, skin and blood and walk away without a second thought.
+To have devil blood flowing through one’s veins is to be blessed with heightened power, endurance, and special abilities.
+Dante has been seen toying with launched rockets acrobatically, reacting nonchalantly to being shot in the head and mouth and suffering gaping blade wounds in the abdomen only to rise through and out of the sword (losing an incredible amount of blood), instantly regenerating organs, skin, and blood and walk away without a second thought.